LlewBach/aj-builder/README.md

       rgba(255, 255, 255, 1) 85%,
       rgba(255, 255, 255, 0) 100%);
 ```
-I had to use only a small colour stop range for the fade effect as the height of the cover is quite small.
+I had to use only a small colour stop range for the fade effect as the height of the cover is quite small and I don't want to add too much scrolling distance to the page.

 ![capture-20.png](assets/captures/capture-20.PNG)

 ## Building the About Page .testimonial-section

+### Image sizing

 For this I used the Bootstrap carousel component.
 Having never used this before, it involved a lot of trial and error to set it up to fit nicely and responsively between my navbar and footer.
 Bootstrap's carousel is set up to fill the viewport by default, but this was an issue because my navbar and footer are fixed.
 I experimented with different image sizes to find the smallest one that fulfilled my needs.
 I also had a problem with the images contracting and expanding in and out of view as the viewport width narrowed and widened.
 The reason I had difficulty with this was due to selecting the wrong targets.